keijiro/unity-midi-bridge/README.md

 =================

 **Unity MIDI Bridge** is a plug-in for Unity that provides APIs for communicating with MIDI devices.
-It uses external bridge software to communicate with the devices, and runs without any native code plug-in.
+It uses external bridge application to communicate with the devices, and runs without any native code plug-in.
 Therefore you can use this plug-in without Unity Pro license.

 System Requirements
 -------------------

-- Unity 4
+- Unity 4 (Basic or Pro)
-- Windows or Mac OS X
+- This plug-in runs only on the desktop platforms (Windows or Mac OS X).

 Setting up
 ----------

 #### Importing C# files

-Drag and drop the .cs files (MidiBridge.cs, MidiInput.cs and MidiOut.cs) into the project view.
+Import the .cs files (MidiBridge.cs, MidiInput.cs and MidiOut.cs).
+Simply drag and drop these files into the project view on Unity.

 #### Launching Bridge

-Extract the archive file (midi-bridge-osx.zip or midi-bridge-windows.zip) and run the bridge software in it.
+Extract the archive file (midi-bridge-osx.zip or midi-bridge-windows.zip) and run the bridge application in it.

 MIDI Bridge for Mac OS X
 ------------------------